City centre

-A city centre is the commercial, cultural and often the historical, political, and geographic heart of a city.
-The term "city centre" is primarily used in British English, and closely equivalent terms exist in other languages, such as "centre-ville" in French, Stadtzentrum in German, or shìzhōngxīn (市中心) in Chinese.
-In the United States, the term "downtown" is generally used, though a few cities, like Philadelphia, use the term "Center City", while others such as Portland use the term “City Center".
+A city centre, also known as an urban core, is the commercial, cultural and often the historical, political, and geographic heart of a city.
+The term "city centre" is primarily used in British English, and closely equivalent terms that exist in other languages, such as "centre-ville" in French, Stadtzentrum in German, or shìzhōngxīn (市中心) in Chinese.
+In the United States, the term "downtown" is generally used, though a few cities, like Philadelphia, use the term "Center City" or "City Center".

 Overview and related concepts

 The city centre is the (often historical) area of a city where commerce, entertainment, shopping, and political power are concentrated.
 The term is commonly used in many English-speaking countries and has direct equivalents in many other languages.
 However, noticeably, in the United States, the term "downtown" is commonly used to denote a city centre, and in Canada the terms "city centre" and "downtown" are used interchangeably, most notable in the modern, purpose-built cores of former boroughs or newer suburban cities that had no traditional urban core (i.e. North York City Centre and Mississauga City Centre).
 In Australia, the term "Central Business District" is widely used to refer to the city centre, but usage of the term "City Centre" is increasing, especially in Melbourne.
 In South Africa, "CBD" is used in formal contexts, but in informal contexts, the city centre is referred to as "town", and despite the growth of decentralised CBDs such as Sandton and uMhlanga "town" continues to refer to the original CBDs of cities.

 In many cities, the Central Business District (CBD) is within the city centre, but the concept "city centre" differs from the CBD.
 The concept of the "CBD" revolves solely around economic and financial power, but the "city centre" also includes historical, political, and cultural factors.
 A clear example is Paris: La Défense is the central business district of Paris, but it is not the city centre.
 In most larger and/or older cities, the CBD and the city centre will only partially overlap, if at all.

-A city centre is often the first settled part of a city, which can make it the most historical part of a city.
+A city centre is often the first settled part of a city, which can make it the most historical part of a city: in such cases, it may be known as the "old town" (sometimes capitalized as a proper name).

 Usage

 Australia

 In most Australian cities, the city centre to some extent coincides with the central business district, with the result that "the City", "city centre", and "central business district" or "CBD" are regarded as near-synonyms.
 However, in some Australian cities, the city centre and the CBD are geographically separately identified.
-In Sydney and Brisbane, for example, the term "CBD" is the preferred term for the city centre.
 The term "CBD" is not often used in the capital Canberra, where the primary activity is government; its "city centre" is usually identified as the district called "City" or "Civic".